crisc98/ECE358-L2/README.txt

 - Changed network topologies to be defined by the addition of various "ChannelConnection" instances to each "Node".
 Instead of having a dedicated "UniformBus" class, the "UniformBusSimulatorConfigurer" will build a bus network accordingly.
+- Added a "cancelled" flag to the "DiscreteEvent<>" class to allow events to be ignored instead of going through the difficulty of removing them from the priority queue before they have been reached.